benmccallum/blip/README.md

 # blip

-> An app for testing business websites for speed, mobile-friendliness and security.
+> An app for testing business websites for speed, mobile-friendliness, security and HTML5 compatibility.
 Find businesses around a location and test their websites en masse, or just test one website by URL.

 Just wanna use it?
 Go to [blip.azureedge.net](https://blip.azureedge.net).